The remaining weeks in July and August have been discounted to £995 (was £1200 per week).

 In addition to access to the formal gardens, guests staying at Bughtrig Cottage can also use the tennis court and summer gardens by prior arrangement with the owners.

-Further afield, a good village pub is within walking distance in the nearby village of Leitholm, while more extensive amenities can be found in the historic town of Coldstream, which is a ten-minute drive from the cottage.
+A good village pub is within walking distance and more extensive amenities can be found in the historic town of Coldstream, which is just a ten-minute drive from the cottage.

 Access through the rear of the property into a conservatory with table and chairs.